5.9 magnitude earthquake near California-Nevada border

 The depth of the initial quake was roughly 6 miles, according to the USGS.

-There were no preliminary reports of damage or injuries, according to the California Governor’s Office of Emergency Services, but officials with the office called it a “rapidly evolving situation.”
+There were no preliminary reports of damage or injuries, according to the California Governor’s Office of Emergency Services.

+The earthquake was followed by 40 aftershocks in the span of three hours, which, according to seismologist Lucy Jones, is not uncommon for the area, KTLA reports.

+“People in the area should expect aftershocks for days following an earthquake of this size,” Jason Ballman, with the Southern California Earthquake Center at the University of Southern California, told KTLA.
+“We’ve already seen a pretty vigorous aftershock sequence.”

 Reports on social media and from the USGS showed the quake was felt as far away as the San Francisco Bay Area and east of Carson City, Nevada.